ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 $$\mathcal{N}(\mu^{\text{(agg.)}}, \sigma^{\text{(agg.)}})=\mathcal{N}\left(\sum_{j=1}^{J}\frac{w_{j}\mu_{j}}{\sum j^\prime w_{j^\prime}}, \frac{1}{\sum_{j=1}^{J}w_{j}}\right)$$

 where the per study weight, $w_{j}$, corresponds to the study's precision: $\frac{1}{\text{SE}_{j}^2}$.
 In other words, each 'study' (each independent ratio), is weighted by the expected precision of that study.
 The aggregate distribution is then formed from weighted average of all studies.
 Almost always, the variance of the aggregate distribution is much smaller than that of the individual studies.
-For a deeper dive (with worked examples using the (log) odds ratio as study metric), I can recommend [Borenstein et al. (2021) Introduction to Meta-Analysis](https://www.wiley.com/en-us/Introduction+to+Meta-Analysis%2C+2nd+Edition-p-9781119558354), or the more easily accessible [Harrer et al. (2021).
-Doing Meta-Analysis with R: A Hands-On Guide.](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/).
+For a deeper dive (with worked examples using the (log) odds ratio as study metric), I can recommend [Borenstein et al. (2021) Introduction to Meta-Analysis](https://www.wiley.com/en-us/Introduction+to+Meta-Analysis%2C+2nd+Edition-p-9781119558354){{< cite "borensteinIntroductionMetaanalysis2013" >}}, or the more easily accessible [Harrer et al. (2021).
+Doing Meta-Analysis with R: A Hands-On Guide.](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/) {{< cite "harrerWelcomeDoingMetaAnalysis" >}}.
 Implementing this in Python is not too difficult, especially given that the `statsmodels` package has [functions galore for meta-analyses](https://www.statsmodels.org/stable/examples/notebooks/generated/metaanalysis1.html).

 ### Bayesian Meta-Analysis

 In the Bayesian framework, as usual, things get a little more complicated.
 How this is usually done is by fitting a hierarchical Bayesian model to the log odds.
 In such models, it is assumed each individual study has some error, but all share some underlying parameters.
-The model recommended by [Harrer et al. (2021)](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) is as follows,
+The model recommended by [Harrer et al. (2021)](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/bayesian-ma.html) {{< cite "harrerWelcomeDoingMetaAnalysis" >}} is as follows,
 $$\begin{align}
     \mu &\sim\mathcal{N}(0, 1) \\
     \tau &\sim\text{HalfCauchy}(0,0.5) \\